-Patients seeking rebates for eating disorders dietetic services must have had an Eating Disorder Treatment Plan (EDP) 90250-90257 or 90260-90263 in the previous 12 Months.
+Patients seeking rebates for eating disorders dietetic services must have had an Eating Disorder Treatment Plan (EDP) 90250-90257, 92146-92153, 90260 or 90261 in the previous 12 months.
 The plan must require that the patient needs dietetic services for treatment of their eating disorder, and the patient must be provided with a referral for access to the dietetic health services.

-If the EDP service has not yet been claimed, the Department of Human Services will not be aware of the patient's eligibility.
+If the EDP service has not yet been claimed, the Services Australia will not be aware of the patient's eligibility.
 In this case the allied health professional should, with the patient's permission, contact the practitioner who developed the plan to ensure the relevant service has been provided to the patient.